SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/initiation.md

 # initiation

+## basics

+### initiation

+»⟮Initation⟯« is ⟮the production of⟯ ⟮＿the airstream＿⟯ via ⟮＿an airstream mechanism＿⟯.
 »⟮The airsteam⟯« is ⟮the stream of air⟯ which ⟮eventually becomes the sound⟯.
-»⟮Initation⟯« is ⟮the production of⟯ ⟮＿the airstream＿⟯ via ⟮＿an airstream mechanism＿⟯.
+»⟮The airstream mechanism⟯« is ⟮how ＿the airstream＿ is generated⟯.
+The airstream mechanism's initator may be defined by a set of adjectives corresponding to the initiator.

+### defining the airstream mechanism

+»⟮The airstream mechanism⟯« is defined by the ⟮＿initiator＿⟯ and ⟮＿air direction＿⟯.
 »⟮The initiator⟯« is ⟮the organ⟯ ⟮generating ＿the airstream＿⟯ in ⟮＿initation＿⟯.
 »⟮The air direction⟯« (somewhat rare term) is ⟮the direction of ＿the airstream＿⟯.
-»⟮The airstream mechanism⟯« is how the airstream is generated.
-»⟮The airstream mechanism⟯« is defined by the choice of ⟮＿initiator＿⟯ and ⟮＿air direction＿⟯.
-The airstream mechanism's initator may be defined by a set of adjectives corresponding to the initiator.

 ## !initiators

+⟮＿The initiator＿⟯ may be ⟮＿a default initiator＿⟯ or ⟮＿a non-default initiator＿⟯.

+### choice

+»⟮A default initiator⟯« (my term) is ⟮＿an initiator＿⟯ used ⟮by default in ＿natural languages＿⟯.
+⟮＿The default initiators＿⟯ are ⟮diaphragm+ribs+lungs⟯, ⟮glottis⟯ and ⟮tongue⟯.
+»⟮A non-default initiator⟯« (my term) is ⟮＿an initiator＿⟯ used ⟮only in disordered speech or other special circumstances⟯.
+The two ⟮＿non-default initators＿⟯ are ⟮the cheeks⟯ and ⟮esophagus⟯.
+⟮The esophagus⟯ is used as ⟮＿an initiator＿⟯ in the case of ⟮a larygectomy⟯.

 ### !names